 - Blog: First-Hand Experience Using Work Profile, Part 1 and Part 2

-Work Profile on Company-Owned Devices/COPE: Work profiles can also be used to allow for both work and personal use on company-owned devices.
+Work Profile on Company-Owned Devices/COPE: Work profiles can also be used to allow for both work and personal use on a company-owned device.
 Unlike the work profile for personally-owned devices, migration to this management mode requires a factory reset.
 As with the migration to Fully Managed, a workflow can be used to reset the device through the Workspace ONE UEM console, then enrolled using Zero Touch or Knox Mobile Enrollment for Samsung devices.

 - Blog/Video: Changes to COPE in Android 11